-If you are traveling on a Classic Plus or Classic ticket or if you are a Summit or Ascent member of EarlyReturns®, we invite you to look for the Priority Security Access Lane where available once you have checked-in and received your boarding pass.
+If you are traveling on a Classic Plus fare or if you are a *Summit or Ascent level member of EarlyReturns®, we invite you to look for the Priority Security Access Lane where available once you have checked-in and received your boarding pass.

 Acceptable forms of ID for passengers, as set by the Transportation Security Administration (TSA), include: